dawsonchilders/spaceman-project-1/README.md

 3. add more sound effects, and music - potentially change the music to something more intense when guesses reach a lower number

-4. add a graphic element that changes as your lives decrease

-5. create seperate win and loss screens to help create a narrative - for example, if you lose you are stranded on an alien planet, if you win you blast off on a rocket ship.
+4. create seperate win and loss screens to help create a narrative - for example, if you lose you are stranded on an alien planet, if you win you blast off on a rocket ship.